Final project requirements

 What does 'original design files' mean?

-Answer: That you designed or modified them significantly.
-They are ones that you made or modified to change the way they work.
-If you modified them into something new, acknowledge where they came from and, point out what you did to improve them.
+Answer: Original design files are what you designed or modified significantly.
+These are the files you made or modified to change the way they work.
+If you modified them into something new, acknowledge where they came from, and point out how they differ from the original ones.
 Pay attention to the original license that is used, and do not breach it.
 This may affect the licence you can choose for your final project.
 Read it all, but pay particular attention to #3, #23, #29, #35 & #37 in Bruce Mau's Incomplete Manifesto.
-This is slightly different than files in the 'orginal editable format', check General Essentials.